Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: Introduction

 \section{Introduction}

-Future device-to-device and \gls{GO} networks will facilitate the communication of sensory data from \gls{TX} to \gls{RX} devices, not solely for the purpose of conventional information decoding and storage, but also for extracting features that guide autonomous devices towards desired actions~\cite{GO_review2, 6G-DISAC-magazine}.
+~ Future device-to-device and \gls{GO} networks will facilitate the communication of sensory data from \gls{TX} to \gls{RX} devices, not solely for the purpose of conventional information decoding and storage, but also for extracting features that guide autonomous devices towards desired actions~\cite{GO_review2, 6G-DISAC-magazine}.
 While either of the \gls{TX} and \gls{RX} may potentially solve a feature extraction task independently, this practice leads to large data rate needs when the \gls{TX} transmits the complete data for the \gls{RX} to perform the computational task, or large computational requirements at the (low power) \gls{TX}, if the computation is first carried out locally.

-An alternative formulation is that of \gls{EI}~\cite{DMB23}, where the \gls{TX}-\gls{RX} system is treated as an end-to-end artificial neural network model, trained on the particular data and channel conditions to perform arbitrary inference tasks.
-Learnable representations --typically outputs of intermediate layers of \glspl{DNN}-- are thus exchanged \gls{OTA}. \gls{EI} can thus utilize resources more efficiently for the particular goal or task, while simultaneously endowing the system with a high level of flexibility, as either endpoint may be made almost arbitrarily lightweight computationally. \gls{EI} works based on \gls{JSCC}~\cite{GWT24_JSCC_Review} and semantic communications~\cite{DeepSC} have showcased advantages in tasks like image retrieval~\cite{JGM21_Image_Retrieval} and semantic alignment~\cite{paolo_semantic_alignment}.
+Alternatively, under \gls{EI}~\cite{DMB23}, the \gls{TX}-\gls{RX} system is treated as an end-to-end artificial neural network model trained on the particular data and channel conditions to perform arbitrary inference tasks.
+Learnable representations --typically outputs of intermediate layers of \glspl{DNN}-- are thus exchanged \gls{OTA}. \gls{EI} can thus utilize resources more efficiently for the particular goal or task, while simultaneously endowing the system with a high level of flexibility, as either endpoint may be made almost arbitrarily lightweight computationally. \gls{EI} works based on semantic communications~\cite{DeepSC} have showcased advantages in tasks like image retrieval~\cite{JGM21_Image_Retrieval} and semantic alignment~\cite{paolo_semantic_alignment}.

 Recently, ideas from \gls{OTA} computing~\cite{OTA_review} have been incorporated in \gls{EI} systems, with the intention of offloading part of the computations directly in the wave domain~\cite{OTA25_Rahimian}.
 The work in~\cite{DeepOAC} treated the wireless channel as a hidden, yet uncontrollable, \gls{DNN} layer.
 By positioning reflective or diffractive \glspl{MS}~\cite{XYN18_Diffractive_DNN, Momeni2022_wave_DL_computing} onto the wireless environment, the channel response may be controlled similar to typical \gls{DNN} layers offering notable improvements in communication and computation resources, as demonstrated by~\cite{Stylianopoulos_GO}.
 Instead, the authors of~\cite{GJZ24_SIM_TOC} placed stacked \glspl{MS} at the transceivers towards substituting layers by wave-domain computational devices.
 Another methodology has recently proposed in~\cite{Gunduz_Layer_Approximation}, where trained \gls{DNN} layers were approximated by \gls{MS}-parametrized \gls{MIMO} channels.